Fabulously-Optimized/website/README.md

 ## Deployment

-The website is automatically deployed to GitHub Pages when a commit is pushed to the `master` branch.
+The website is automatically deployed to GitHub Pages when a commit is pushed to the `production` branch.

 ## Credits